saurabhlambe/atlas-stuff/Backup Atlas metadata.md

 - If you have multiple Solr instances, ensure you crete the Solr backup directories on all the instances.
 Else the backup will fail complaining that there should be a shared storage used for backup.

 3. Take Atlas configuration backup: Backup all the files under /etc/atlas/conf folder in your Atlas Metadata server. recently compiled the steps to backup and restore HBase and Solr data.

+[1] In Atlas versions earlier than 1.0, the HBase table is _atlas_titan_.
+In Atlas versions including and later than 1.0, the HBase table is _atlas_janus_.
+In HDP 2.x, the table would be _atlas_titan_, whereas in HDP 3.x, it would be _atlas_janus_.